Analysis of the file for putting three anarchists under surveillance

 As the main reasons for the surveillance, specific dates, events and occasions stand out and crystallize, for which the cops seem to expect criminal acts from people like us.
 If in the 'park bench' case it was the anniversary of the G20 summit, in the papers we have in front of us it is occasions like the beginning of trials, evictions, the automobile industry summit in Munich (IAA), the fire in the cell of the French anarchist Boris — even December 13 is mentioned as a day with “irritating effect”.

-Further on, they compile a whole mass of appendices referred to in the requests — in particular, previously known contents of investigation files from past proceedings, indictments, court decisions, but also intelligence findings based, for example, on the analysis of data media seized in the course of police investigations.
+Further on, they compile a whole mass of appendices referred to in the requests — in particular, previously known contents of investigation files from past proceedings, indictments, court decisions, but also intelligence findings based, for example, on the analysis of storage devices seized in the course of police investigations.

 As we have said, a large part of the work is tracing travel and relationships.
 In our case, it became clear that a so-called “sighting search” has been going on for some years now via the Schengen Information System (SIS II) and that other information, for example about events in other European countries, was also passed on to the German cops.
 In practice, such an sighting search via SIS II often leads to cops abroad having to fill out an information sheet containing things like the purpose and duration of the trip, noting the accompanying people and the vehicles used, a procedure that affects many people and that we hear about regularly.

-What is surprising is that we are quite sure that the plane tickets we booked appear at the Federal Criminal Police Office, but they are not in the file.
+What is surprising is that we are quite sure that plane tickets we had booked were visible by the Federal Criminal Police Office, but they are not in the file.
 We don't know if this data doesn't automatically reach the regional criminal police office, if they didn't ask for them or if they simply didn't arrive in the files, we think that any of these are possible.

 The surveillance reports then occupy a much smaller part of the file material.
 These are partly surveillance reports and partly video files.
 It is clear from the latter that cameras were installed in front of the homes of the persons concerned in order to be able to trace their comings and goings.
 In this case, it is clearly not a question of “live surveillance” with the aim of preventing crimes, but of scrutinizing daily life and surroundings.
 The cameras were most likely placed in vehicles; the angle of one of the photos suggests, for example, that the rear view camera of a parked vehicle was possibly converted to monitor the entrance area.
 The number of documented tailings in the city is unusually small and is limited to completely banal incidents.
 It must be assumed that there are gaps.
 Probably some of the surveillance was carried out by bicycle, but we could not glean more precise information from the report about the number of cops and vehicles etc. involved, only that pictures were taken on the way and probably with a high resolution camera.